galaxyproject/training-material/topics/contributing/tutorials/gitpod/tutorial.md

 >
 > 2. **Option 2: via the web interface**
 >    - Create a new branch:
->      -  On the bottom-left, click on the branch logo (probably "master" or "main")
+>      -  On the bottom-left, click on the branch logo (probably labelled "main")
 >         ![button on the bottom of the page with the current branch](../../images/gitpod/branch-change.png)
 >      - Enter `fix-title` as the name for your new branch (at top of window)
 >      - Choose "+ Create new branch..." from the dropdown